Ianu5/Expense_Tracker/README.md

 # Expense Tracker
 ---
-### Video Demo:
 ####
-This simple Python program tracks the expenses of the user and saves them in a local file.
+This Python program tracks the expenses of the user and saves them in a local file.

 We start the program with the command: python project.py